 - 1. Use Microsoft ACCESS to: - Create and modify data tables; - Create forms to enter data into tables; - Work with tables and forms to sort and search contents; - Define simple and complex queries to create multiple views of data in tables; - Define relationships between tables to create simple database applications; and - Design easy to read, useful reports to present information. - 2.
 Describe the relational DBMS model; - 3.
 Describe an Information System (IS) and differentiate between the various types of IS and their role within organizations; - 4.
 Describe the properties of a DBMS and describe how it fits into an IS architecture; - 5.
-Identify the strategic nature of a DBMS and describe how it can be used to achieve business improvement; - 6.
-Identify the stages in the System Development Life Cycle and discuss how they apply to DBMS acquisition and development
+Identify the strategic nature of a DBMS and describe how it can be used to achieve business improvement; - Identify the stages in the System Development Life Cycle and discuss how they apply to DBMS acquisition and development

-Verification
+■ Verification

 I verify that the content of this course outline is current.

+malson In Sept.
+6/2005

+Authoring Instructor Date

-Malsh Authoring Instructor I verify that this course outline has been reviewed.
-Program Head
+I verify that this course outline has been reviewed.

+Stabector Sept 8/2005

+Program Head/Chief Instructor D'ate

 I verify that this course outline complies with BCIT policy.

-Christopher Jagues, Associate Dean Business Administration
+Sep109/2005

+Dean/Associate Dean / Date